petersoc71/excercise/docs.md

-This documentation describes how to use the Karel robotic toothbrush(es)- again.
+This documentation describes how to use the Karel robotic toothbrush(es)- again. once more

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.